PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 Finally, there can also be attributes, not per each sample, or each feature, but for the dataset as a whole: so called :term:`dataset attributes`.
-Assinging such attributes an accessing them later on work in exactly the same way as for the other two types, except that dataset attributes are stored in their own collection which is accessible via the `a` property of the dataset.
-However, in contrast to sample and feature attribute no constraints on the type or size exist -- anything can be stored.
+Assigning such attributes and accessing them later on work in exactly the same way as for the other two types of attributes, except that dataset attributes are stored in their own collection which is accessible via the `a` property of the dataset.
+However, in contrast to sample and feature attribute no constraints on the type or size are imposed -- anything can be stored.
 Let's store a list with all files in the current directory, just because we can: